MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ### Members removed

-The `eventType` is `teamMemberRemoved` and it's sent to your bot from a team.
+When the `eventType` is `teamMemberRemoved` it's sent to your bot from a team.
 The event is sent to your bot every time any user is removed from a team where your bot is a member.

 A member removed event is sent to your bot in the following scenarios: